RobotPatient/Universal_hal/docs/index.md

 Keen observers may have already noticed that achieving this objective entirely can be challenging.
 Striving for complete cross-platform compatibility necessitates the construction of a complex infrastructure around the framework, thus compromising its simplicity.

 On the other hand, if we opt for a simpler system, it would require introducing numerous abstractions.
 These abstractions, especially on embedded systems, incur performance overhead.
-Additionally, an abundance of abstractions reduces configurability.
+Additionally, an abundance of abstractions reduces configurability (since most options are abstracted away in the mess of abstraction layers).

-The best way to reach the objective is by incorporating a bit of everything.
-But the primary focus lies on hardware compatibility and performance.
+The best way to reach the objective is by finding a balance in the amount of abstractions and the functions the framework has to offer.
+With the primary focus on hardware compatibility and performance.

 These are some decisions I have made regarding above mentioned points: